Variant Chinese characters: Regional standards

-Character variant exist throughout every writing system that uses Chinese characters, including written Chinese, Japanese, and Korean.
+Character variance has existed throughout every writing system that uses Chinese characters, including written Chinese, Japanese, and Korean.
 Several governments of countries that speak these languages have standardized their writing systems by specifying certain variants as the standard form.
 The choice of which variants to use has resulted in some bifurcation of written Chinese between simplified and traditional forms.
 The standardization of simplified forms in Japan was distinct from the process in mainland China.

 The standard character forms prescribed by the government of each region are described in: